 Stay Positive: Lashing has learning curves like anything else.
 It can be frustrating and even discouraging at times, but staying positive will help your lash game and make you an even more skilled lash artist when you master lashing in humidity, despite its challenges.

-Comment and let me know what you lash artists do in humid climates?
+Comment what you lash artists do in humid climates?
 What challenges do you face?
 What has worked for you.
-And as always, let me know if you have any questions.
+And as always, post any questions below.